raimondilab/CellHit/README.md

 - **scripts:** This folder contains various Python scripts that manage tasks ranging from data pre-processing to model training.
 An additional Markdown file is included in this folder, providing detailed descriptions and usage instructions for each script.

 - **AsyncDistribJobs:** This directory houses an auxiliary custom library crafted to efficiently manage asynchronous parallel jobs on a High-Performance Computing (HPC) environment.
-It is crucial for handling the computational demands of large-scale data analysis.

 # 1. Development Environment Setup